chekun/vscode-iris-i18n/README.md

 - Search "iris i18n" within vscode extensions panel
 - install extension
-- place `.iris-i18n.json` inside your iris project folder, put code in it. `locale_path` is the path relative to your project folder.
+- create and place config file `.iris-i18n.json` inside your iris project folder, put code in it. `locale_path` is the path relative to your project folder.This file is the trigger for this extension to work.

   ```json
   {